MarcoFaul/valetPlusReforged/README.md

 ## Installation

 > :warning: Valet+ requires macOS and [Homebrew](https://brew.sh/).
 Before installation, you should make sure that no other programs such as Apache or Nginx are binding to your local machine's port 80.

+If you have valet or valet+ installed.
+It is recommended to remove it first
+composer remove weprovide/valet-plus && rm -rf ~/.valet && rm -rf /usr/local/bin/valet

 1. Install or update [Homebrew](https://brew.sh/) to the latest version using `brew update`.
 3. Add the Homebrew PHP tap for Valet+ via `brew tap henkrehorst/php`.